mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 plus the tx fee of 0.0001 BTC.
 To verify that your transaction’s received its second, third and so on confirmations, increase `minconf` accordingly.

 Congratulations!
 You’ve now mastered the basics of MMGen!

-Some of MMGen’s more advanced features are discussed below.
-Others are documented in the help screens of the individual MMGen commands: display these by invoking the desired command with the `-h` or `--help` switch.
+To learn about some of MMGen’s more advanced features, continue reading.

 ### <a name='a_af'>Additional Features</a>

-#### <a name='a_ms'>Using the mnemonic, seed and hexseed formats:</a>
+#### <a name='a_ms'>Using the mnemonic, seed and hexseed formats</a>

 Continuing our example above, generate a mnemonic from the default wallet: